Matriculate | transitive verb: to enroll as a member of a body and especially of a college or university

 Introducing Matriculate, a special series on our Intersections blog, where our admissions team, faculty, staff, alumni, and current students come together to welcome and resource incoming students navigating the liminal space between enrolling and fully matriculating.

 Starting next week, our Intersections blog will begin featuring regular Matriculate posts for incoming students.
-Topics will range from purchasing a bus pass to faculty introductions, descriptions of Seattle neighborhoods, and letters from current students about their own journeys here.
+Topics will range from reading lists for this summer to faculty introductions, managing daily life as a graduate student, and letters from current students about their own journeys here.

-Matriculate is primarily geared towards incoming students, though we hope it will also offer some relief around the unknowns that can make the prospect of starting graduate studies so daunting.
+Matriculate is primarily geared towards incoming students, though we hope it will also offer some relief around the unknowns that can make the prospect of starting graduate studies so daunting for prospective students.
 You never know, it might just provide the inspiration and support you need to apply!

 Now is also a good time to take a look around our New Student webpage.
 It will contain all the information pertaining to important dates, class registration, paying for school, and other details to keep in mind as the fall approaches.